8 Habits of People with Great Skin

 Always apply water-based serums before oil-based serums.
 If in need of an instant boost, sheet masks are your friend.

-6.Moisturising Twice Daily
+6.Moisturizing Twice Daily

-Moisturisers are used after serums and are yet another fundamental step in skincare.
-However, people tend to make numerous assumptions when it comes to them.
-For instance, it makes sense not to moisturise if you have oily skin because the skin is already producing excess oil.
-Another common practice is using the same moisturiser you use on your body on your face.
-Guilty?
+For instance, it makes sense not to moisturize if you have oily skin because the skin is already producing excess oil.
+Another common practice is using the same moisturizer you use on your body on your face.
+These couldn’t be further from what you should be doing.

-What happens when we don’t moisturise is the skin produces more sebum to compensate for the lack of moisture resulting in acne and a greasy or shiny complexion.
+What happens when we don’t moisturize is the skin produces more sebum to compensate for the lack of moisture resulting in acne and a greasy or shiny complexion.
 The face is also more delicate than the rest of the body therefore we need to be keen on what we put on it.

-One moisturiser I absolutely love and HIGHLY RECOMMEND is the Argan Hydrating Moisturiser by Uncover Skincare.
-It’s non-comedogenic (does not clog pores), lightweight and leaves the skin feeling and looking supple.
 It does contain argan oil which improves skin barrier function and overall skin texture, niacinamide which reduces the appearance of pores and helps improves the discoloration of the skin, moringa extract which has antibacterial properties that reduce acne lesions, and hyaluronic acid which hydrates the outer layers of the skin improving the skin’s elasticity.
-You can buy the moisturiser here for 10% off your purchase and have it shipped to you anywhere in the world.

 7.Reapplying Sunscreen Every 2 to 3 Hours